Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Prequantized fibrations and Bergman kernels

 \end{nota} For any $f\in\cinf(M,\End(E))$, the \emph{Berezin-Toeplitz quantization} of $f$ is the family of endomorphisms of $\HH_p$ for all $p\in\N^*$, defined for any $b\in B$ by the formula

 where $f$ denotes the operator of pointwise multiplication by $f$.
 By \cref{compoker}, this operator admits a smooth Schwarz kernel with respect to $dv_{X_b}$.
 The following asymptotic expansion in $p\in\N^*$ is a consequence of \cref{thetagal} and \cref{asy}.
-It was first established in \cite[Lem.4.6]{MM07} in the Kähler case, and in this form comes essentially from \cite[Lem.3.3]{ILMM17}.
+It was first established in \cite[Lem.4.6]{MM07} for spin$^c$ Dirac operators, hence in particular in the Kähler case.
+In this form, it comes essentially from \cite[Lem.3.3]{ILMM17}.